LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 libraries:
 ----------------
-The libraries config object gives you a way to create a grouping of files, that can be passed as an argument to @venus-library annotation for inclusion on the test harness.
+The libraries config object gives you a way to create a grouping of files that can be passed as an argument to @venus-library annotation for inclusion on the test harness.

 Given the following directory structure: